matthewrossi/seapp/app/ShowcaseApp/README.md

 As a demonstration we implemented an activity vulnerable to path traversal.
 The activity is quite straightforward, it displays the content of the file given its relative path through an intent.
-While this may not be exploitable when the intent is given by trusted components within the same app, the activity also supports implicit intents coming from untrusted sources.
+While this may not be exploitable when the intent is sent by trusted components within the same app, the activity also supports implicit intents coming from untrusted sources.

-By sending this specifically crafted intent, therefore, we can exploit the vulnerable activity and see the content of any target file within the application internal storage.
+Thus, by sending the following intent we can exploit the vulnerable activity and see the content of any target file within the application internal storage.
 ```bash